The Raspberry Pi sometimes disconnects from the WiFi.

 @reboot /bin/sleep 10 && sudo /sbin/iwconfig wlan0 power off

-I wrote a simple script to work around this issue.
-It will run every 5 minutes and reconnect the Raspberry Pi to the WiFi network if it is disconnected.
+I wrote a simple script to work around this problem.
+It runs every 5 minutes and reconnects the Raspberry Pi to the WiFi network if it is disconnected.

 # WiFi connectivity test (and reconnect if needed)

 if ! ping -c2 220.127.116.11 > /dev/null; then

 # Shut down the wlan0 adapter if the network is not reachable

 # It will reconnect to the WiFi automatically